AxtonS/mastermind/README.md

 ## finished
 -was tricky to figure out a way to have two different array comparison techniques that don't interfere with each other but work with same information
 -going to update the game so the computer player has intelligence to it's guesses as opposed to random or cheater guesses
+-upon reflection this project lead to me rube-goldberging the living f*$% out of everything unfortunately so going to refactor this whole project with a more solid plan going in

 ## plan